 Weighing 9.75 pounds and standing almost 6 inches high, the jade head remains the single largest carved jade object yet discovered in the Maya area.
 Its crossed eyes, fang-like elements on either side of the mouth, and the ahau glyph on the forehead all identify the head as a representation of the Maya sun god Kinich Ahau.
 Along with Chac (rain god) and Yum Kax (corn god), Kinich Ahau was among the most important deities in the Maya pantheon.
 Picture: Three different views of the Kinich Ahau jade head.

 The Altun Ha jade head is truly a remarkable object and exquisite work of art.
 It is the only one of its kind in all of Mesoamerica.
 Because it was carved with nothing more than stone tools, we know that it may have taken many months, if not years, to produce.
 It was also carved from one large solid piece of jade that was imported from the Motagua River Valley region of Guatemala.
 Jade was also the most precious of stones to the Maya.
 Beside its exotic origins, its green colour reflected that of water and the corn plant, the two most precious, life sustaining substances to the ancient Maya of northern Belize.
+The Motagua River river runs in a valley in the western highlands of Guatemala near the border with Honduras.
+That valley has the only known source of jadeitite (jade) in Mesoamerica.

 As it undoubtedly was to the prehistoric inhabitants of Altun Ha, the jade head continues to be a most important icon to the people of Belize today.
 It is prominently displayed on all Belize currency and has become an important symbol of our young nation.
 It is truly a remarkable work of art and everyone should make every effort to view it whenever it goes on display.